Dobaara: See Your Evil: Premise

-It's a story about a mirror believed to be haunted, and the contradictory views between a brother (Saqib Saleem) and sister (Huma Qureshi) dealing with the killing of their parents (Adil Hussain and Lisa Ray) before eleven years.
+It's a story about a mirror believed to be haunted, and the contradictory views between a brother (Saqib Saleem) and sister (Huma Qureshi) dealing with the killing of their parents (Adil Hussain and Lisa Ray) eleven years ago.
 One day they go to a forest and they forget their home's address.
 At night, they go to an old home.
 There lived a man called Khanna (Tota Roy Chowdhury).